Commission for Women

 The Commission on Christian Action informs and advises the church concerning current social issues and the scriptural and Christian principles by which critical evaluation may be exercised on those issues and proper action taken.

-Commission on Christian Education and Discipleship
+Commission on Christian Discipleship and Education

 Commission on Christian Unity